numiralofe/fuzzy-sec/pages/resource_management.md

 nomad server join eu-dc1-fuzz-sec:4648
 ```

-3 -  And then because we have tempated quemu images we can start deploying quemu workloads to the created resource.
+3 -  And then because we have tempated quemu images we can use nomad to start deploying quemu workloads to the created resource.

+nomad job to deploy and start vm's on the new resource:

 ```
 task "workload" {